-These Details About Jennifer Lopez's Super Bowl Halftime Outfits Are Unreal
+The Details About How J.Lo's Super Bowl Outfits Were Made Sound Unreal

 On Sunday, Feb.
 2, two music icons took the Hard Rock Stadium in Miami, Florida, by storm with an indelible performance I don't think we'll ever recover from — oh, and there was some football at some point.
 Quite frankly, any touchdown scoring paled in comparison to the sheer artistry of Jennifer Lopez's Super Bowl halftime outfits and, well, everything about the show she and Shakira put on.
 I mean, do you know what it takes to pull off three costume changes, leather effing chaps, a sheer bodysuit, and holding yourself up on a pole with just your legs in the span of less than 10 minutes?
 No, you don't.
 Unless you're J.Lo and her team.